 One of the beauties of mobile technologies is that they are precisely that - mobile.
 You can take them on long bus rides.
 You can use them to take photos.
 If you’ve got a wireless connection or cellular data, you can connect to the internet.
 All of this in a device that is small enough to fit into your backpack.
 So, tablet devices like the iPad make fantastic tools to take along on excursions - especially when you modernise the excursions from the old ‘fill in the answer sheets’ and making them a little more interesting by making the learning more authentic and real.

-Let me give you an example: at the Apple Distinguished Educator Institute in July, held in San Diego, we had the opportunity to be Citizen Scientists for a couple of days.
+Let me give you an example: at the Apple Distinguished Educator Institute in July 2014, we had the opportunity to be Citizen Scientists for a couple of days.
 This means that we used our iPads to do a range of different things like:

 - Track the prevalence of the Gold Spotted Oak Borer - using a specially made app for the purpose.

 - Identify local species of birds and other wildlife - using the iNaturalist app.

 - Design our own plankton phylum, using 123D Creature.

 - Use a ProScope to look at microscopic creatures through our iPads.